Table of Contents

 Method 2: Two Pointers

-- Method requires extra space
+- The method requires extra space

 - Two pointer is used for reversing the array

-- Inplace rotation
+- In-place rotation

 Concept